KosukeFukazawa/smpl2bvh/README.md

 This repository contains an example script to convert from a SMPL model to a bvh file.

 <img src="gif/aistpp.gif" align="center"> <br>
+The left side of the figure shows the SMPL grand truth and the right side shows the bvh data.

 ## Notification
 This code is MIT licensed, but SMPL requires a separate license.